 On this page

-When a child or young person is sexually abused, they're forced or tricked into sexual activities.
-They might not understand that what's happening is abuse or that it's wrong.
-And they might be afraid to tell someone.
+When a child or young person is sexually abused, they're forced, tricked or manipulated into sexual activities.
+They might not understand that what's happening is abuse or that it's wrong for the abuser to do this to them.
+They might be afraid to tell someone or behave as though this is normal for them to experience, both are valid for the child to be displaying.
 Sexual abuse can happen anywhere – and it can happen in person or online.

 It's never a child's fault they were sexually abused – it's important to make sure children know this.

-There are 2 types of sexual abuse – contact and non-contact abuse.
+There are two types of sexual abuse – contact and non-contact abuse.
 And sexual abuse can happen in person or online.

-Contact abuse is where an abuser makes physical contact with a child.
+Contact abuse is where an abuser makes physical contact with a child or forces the child to make physical contact with someone else.
 This includes:

 - sexual touching of any part of a child's body, whether they're clothed or not